yuanhang0/yuanhang0.github.io/_posts/2020-03-18-Two-Bayes-problems-1.md

 There are five balls in a bag.
 Each ball is colored either black or white with equal chance.
 Now suppose that someone have already drawn the ball 4 times with replacements, among which he/she got 1 white ball and 3 black balls as a result.
 Find the probability distribution of the number of white balls in that bag.

-This problem is a straightforward application of Bayes's Rule.
+This problem is a straightforward application of Bayes' Rule.
 The only tricky part is to formulate the problem statement with math language.

 Let $X$ be the number of white balls and let event $A = [\text{1 white ball and 3 black balls among 4 trials}]$.
 The prior distribution of $X$ is simply the binomial distribution $B(5, \frac{1}{2})$.
 Actually, we are interested in finding the posterior probability $P(X=x\vert A)$.